AstarNetwork/astar-docs/docs/wasm/sc-dev/basic-contract.md

 ink-as-dependency = []
 ```

-In the library file - ink! has some minimum requirements:
+In the library file - ink! has a few minimum requirements:

 - `#![cfg_attr(not(feature = "std"), no_std)]` at the beginning of each contract file link
 - a module with `#[ink::contract]`